 This is a sensitive time for body-image concerns and self-esteem.
 Setting up her expectations during adolescence, based on biological changes and genetic history, is important.

-Don’t worry if your daughter’s experience doesn’t exactly match this timeline.
-There’s a wide variation in what’s ‘normal’ and every girl's experience is unique.
+Don't worry if your daughter's experience doesn't match exactly with her timeline.
+Every girl's experience is unique.
 If, however, you’re worried about any aspect of her development, talk to your doctor.

 Ask a few questions of your own

 Let her answers guide you as to which changes she's finding particularly difficult to cope

 Use open-ended questions that require more than a 'yes' or 'no' answer, for example:

 • What changes have you noticed in your body recently?

 • How much have you talked about puberty at school?